Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$

 ```
-In the above output it was possible to see their may be different levels of access, this was confirmwed by Ailuence had released a blog
+Based on the above output we can see there appear to be different levels of access,
-post disclosing the route to enter the hidden menu screen within the SET menu on the HS2.
-Within the blog post it further exposed the "agent setup"
+This was confirmwed by Ailunce in their blog post below, where they disclose the route one needs to follow to enter the hidden menu screen within the SET menu on the HS2.
+The same blog post then goes on to further expose the "agent setup" user access.
-user access.
-When confirming the access worked i tried to manully brute force different user accounts by typing in known default pin numbers
-that fit within the lenght of its policy.
-This is when the "user setup" acount was found by using "000000" as the pin number althought it was
-found this user access was nothing useful and with even less rights then the "agent setup" account.

 Blog post: https://www.ailunce.com/blog/setting-item-of-your-Ailunce-HS2